mcdemarco/prepub/README.md

 There are a lot of little markup gotchas to using Markdown in general, and Pandoc markdown is no exception.

-* If you did not leave blank lines before blockquotes (including each nested blockquote), you mill need the `-f markdown-blank_before_blockquote` option.
+* If you did not leave blank lines before blockquotes (including each nested blockquote), you will need to use the `-f markdown-blank_before_blockquote` option.
+* If you do not want your HTML (or converted) comments to appear in the output as hidden HTML comments, you will need the `--strip-comments` option.
+* If you want to produce HTML without the provided defaults file ( [`html.yaml`](https://mcdemarco.net/tools/scree/prepub/html.yaml)), do not omit the flags included in the command line example in that file, and especially do not omit `--standalone`.
+* Because of the use of implicit header references in Pandoc, passage names that Twine accepts as distinct may become indistinguishable.
+Make sure that no passage names are distinguished solely by punctuation or capitalization.

 ## Versions